-AUG 4: Twenty nine people, including four athletes, tested positive for COVID-19, bringing the total Games-linked number since July 1 to 322, Tokyo 2020 organisers said.
+AUG 4: Twenty nine people, including four athletes, tested positive, the organisers said.

-AUG 3: Greece have withdrawn from artistic swimming competitions after four of their athletes tested positive for COVID-19, the Greek Olympic Committee said.
+AUG 3: Greece withdrew from artistic swimming competitions after four of their athletes tested positive, the Greek Olympic Committee said.

-Eighteen people, including one volunteer worker and a member of the media, tested positive for the coronavirus, Tokyo organisers said.
+Overall at the Games, 18 people, including one volunteer worker and a member of the media, tested positive.

 AUG 2: Seventeen people tested positive for the virus, the organisers said.

-AUG 1: Eighteen people, including one athlete staying at the Olympic village, tested positive for the coronavirus, bringing the total Games-linked number since July 1 to 259, Tokyo organisers said.
+AUG 1: Eighteen people, including one athlete staying at the Olympic village, tested positive for COVID-19, bringing total Games-linked number since July 1 to 259.

 Tokyo 2020 CEO Toshiro Muto said that, with more than 30,000 tests conducted every day, organisers had managed to locate positive cases, isolate them swiftly and take appropriate measures to prevent the spread of infection.